junohloy/junohloy/README.md

 - 🔭 I’m currently working on **item_classification-project**
 - 🌱 I’m currently learning **web design**
 - 📫 How to reach me:
-- -junoh@iloy.me, LinkedIn, or Other Contact
+-   junoh@iloy.me, LinkedIn, or Other Contact
 ---

 ## 🌐 Connect with Me